duaneklandis/literate-giggle/CONTRIBUTING.md

 #Welcome

-If you want to contribute, please ask -- or sumbit issue or pull request
+If you want to contribute, please ask -- or submit issue or pull request